arttuheinila/terminal_chatgpt/README.md

 - answer succinct questions from the terminal
 - accept piped input as well as interactive prompts
 - support prompt modes from configuration
-- save chosen answers as local markdown notes
+- save selected questions and answers as local Markdown notes
 - search those notes later
 - feed relevant prior notes back into new questions
 - eventually behave like a small personal wiki